jsxgraph/jsxgraph_website/src/resources/templates/_moodle-filter.section.md

 # Moodle Filter Template

-Reference JSXGraph within the `jsxgraph` tag using the constant `BOARDID`.
+Reference JSXGraph within the `jsxgraph` tag using the constant `BOARDID` for initializing the board.

 ```html
 <jsxgraph width="100%" aspect-ratio="1 / 1" useGlobalJS="false">